ai-application/MM-UniCMBs/README.md

 # Description
 This is the implementation of our paper: MM-UniCMBs.
-Datasets Access can be found in: https://drive.google.com/file/d/1-ceIabBmExSwhIqiBGVvTtLBiz0BftMa/view?usp=drive_link
+Datasets can be found in: https://drive.google.com/file/d/1-ceIabBmExSwhIqiBGVvTtLBiz0BftMa/view?usp=drive_link

 # Citation
 We would appreciate if you could give this repo a star or cite our paper!